suffolklibraries/lgc/content/collections/events/strummers-jam-12-11.md

     content:
       -
         type: text
-        text: 'A free Ukulele group suitable for beginners or the more experienced.
-Our professional tutor will support you to learn the Ukulele and we can even provide a free instrument with which to practice.'
+        text: "Following the free Ukulele group at 7pm, you're invited to join this informal ukulele jam session led by our professional tutor.
+We can even provide a free instrument with which to practice!"
   -
     type: paragraph
     attrs: